Fundamentals-KTH-CSC-2022-P3/code-complexity/report.md

 A manual count confirms this.

 Counting the number of decisions by hand gives us that _π_ = 12.
-There are 8 for-loops, 2 while-loops, and 2 if-statements, and each of them only contains one condition which explains the _π_ we get.
+There are 8 for-loops, 2 while-loops, and 2 if-statements, and each of them only contains one boolean expression which explains the _π_ we get.
 Furthermore, there is only one exit point, so the CCN _M_ = 13, which is the same result as was given to us by lizard.

 > Are the functions/methods with high CC also very long in terms of LOC?